vinceskahan/v5wiki/cwxn.md

 _binding_ - The binding determines whether the file will be updated with every LOOP packet or archive record.
 Possible values are `loop` or `archive`.
 Default is `loop`.

 _filename_ - The full path of the file.
+Default is `/var/tmp/wxnow.txt`.